nus-cs2113-AY2324S1/ip/docs/README.md

     What can I do for you?
     ____________________________________________________________
     ```
     If you encounter the error message "Unable to find file.
-Defaulting to empty list...", this means that Duke is unable to find a save file at the default path `./data/bob.txt`.
+Defaulting to empty list...", this means that Bob is unable to find a save file at the default path `./data/bob.txt`.
 To remedy this, you may first type `bye` and press Enter to exit the program, and then execute the following.

     For **Windows**:
     ```